IASA2/draft-ietf-iasa2-struct/draft-ietf-iasa2-rfc4071bis.md

-The appointment of a Board-appointed Director requires a two-thirds majority vote of the Directors then in office, and the appointee shall take office immediately upon appointment.
+The appointment of a Board-appointed Director requires a two-thirds majority vote of the Directors then in office, and the appointee shall take office immediately upon appointment and IESG confirmation.
 The term of each appointment is designated by the Board, with the maximum term being three years, or until their earlier resignation, removal or death.
 The Board may decide on a case-by-case basis how long each term shall be, factoring